Vaccines are the only way of the coronavirus pandemic and an aggressive inoculation campaign is essential, the Israeli ambassador to South Korea says.

 One example of that “natural synergy” is cooperation between Israel Aerospace Industries and Korea Aerospace Industries, a Korean defense firm that recently revealed a prototype of its first homegrown fighter jet.

-The 4.5-generation warplane is a cheaper and less-stealth alternative to the US-made F-35, which is the most advanced fifth-generation jet.
+The 4.5-generation warplane is a cheaper and less-stealthy alternative to the US-made F-35, which is the most advanced fifth-generation jet.

 “KAI, for example, is producing stealth fighters and they are partnering with IAI, which is producing specific components that would go into those systems and make them extremely cutting edge,” Tor said.